Weekly Oil Storage Report - Something Is Clearly, Obviously Missing

 US crude imports dropped 194k b/d w-o-w to 7.377 million b/d.

-Overall, the drop in US crude exports is transitory with spreads wide apart pointing to US crude exports rebounding fiercely.
+Overall, the drop in US crude exports is transitory, with spreads wide apart pointing to US crude exports rebounding fiercely.
 US refinery throughput is also starting to increase pointing to accelerating US crude draws ahead towards year-end.

 Crude and US Crude Exports